odow/StochOptFormat/README.md

 Libraries of benchmark instances have been instrumental in driving progress in many areas of optimization.
 In stochastic programming, some effort has been made on this front (see, e.g., [https://www.stoprog.org/resources](https://www.stoprog.org/resources)).
-However, the predominant file format for these problems, SMPS, does not scale to the types of problems we want to solve (large multistage stochastic programs), nor does it permit the variety of problem classes we want to study (e.g., stochastic conic programs).
+However, the predominant file format for these problems, SMPS [4], does not scale to the types of problems we want to solve (large multistage stochastic programs), nor does it permit the variety of problem classes we want to study (e.g., stochastic conic programs).

 A more recent attempt to standardize a file format for stochastic programming is the stochastic extension to OSiL [3].
 StochOptFormat utilizes many of the